2025 Volunteer Information

 Patients will be brought to the Summer Float where EMS will take them to the Ambulance on stand-by

-Head Safety Boat
+Safety Boat Identifier (orange flag)

 Instructions: